-2-1A & B: BASE year is when certification procedures are conducted.

-2-2A &B: NONBASE year is when NO certification procedures are conducted.

-2-2aB & 2-2bB: Multiply the most recent base year FREE percentage by the enrollment reported in 2-2B to determine 2-2aB.
-Multiply the base year REDUCED-PRICE percentage by the enrollment reported in 2-2B to determine 2-2bB.

-2-3.4 & B: Number of schools operating the Community Eligibility Option and the number of enrolled students in the schools with access to the NSLP and/or SBP.

-2-4A &B: Other alternatives include Provision 1 and universal meal service through census data or socioeconomic surveys.

-2-5A & B: Enter the number of schools and/or RCCIs and students enrolled operating an alternate provision for ONLY SBP or ONLY NSLP.
-Include schools/RCCIs operating in both a base year and nonbase year.
+- 2-1A & B: BASE year is when certification procedures are conducted. - 2-2A &B: NONBASE year is when NO certification procedures are conducted. - 2-2aB & 2-2bB: Multiply the most recent base year FREE percentage by the enrollment reported in 2-2B to determine 2-2aB.
+Multiply the base year REDUCED-PRICE percentage by the enrollment reported in 2-2B to determine 2-2bB. - 2-3A & B: Number of schools operating the Community Eligibility Option and the number of enrolled students in the schools with access to the NSLP and/or SBP.
+2-4A & B: Other alternatives include Provision 1 and universal meal service through census data or socioeconomic surveys. - 2-5A & B: Enter the number of schools and/or RCCIs and students enrolled operating an alternate provision for ONLY SBP or ONLY NSLP.
+Include schools/ RCCIs operating in both a base year and nonbase year.

 All SFAs must complete this section.
-If all schools and/or RCCIs in the SFA were not required to perform Direct Certification with SNAP, then check Box

-3-1.
-Check the box only if the entire district is CEP and/or Provision 2 or 3 in a NONBASE year.
-All schools in the SFA and/or RCCIs were not required to perform direct certification with SNAP, TANF, or Medicaid.
-Direct certification is the process by which the student is certified eligible based on documentation received directly from the applicable program (e.g. SNAP, TANF, or Medicaid agency).
+If all schools and/or RCCIs in the SFA were not required to perform Direct Certification with SNAP, then check Box 3-1.
+Direct Certification is the process by which the student is certified eligible based on documentation received directly from the applicable program (e.g., SNAP or TANF agency).
 This process eliminates the need for the household to submit an application.
-Report students approved FREE eligible as of the last operating day in October 3-2B: Include students directly certified with SNAP.
-If a student is directly certified with SNAP as well as with another program (e.g., TANF/ eligible homeless), include the student in THIS SNAP count (3-2B).
+Report students approved FREE eligible as of the last operating day in October.

+3-2B: Include students directly certified with SNAP.
+If a student is directly certified with SNAP as well as with another program (e.g., TANF/eligible homeless), include the student in THIS SNAP count (3-2B).
 Also include in this count any student in the SFA deemed eligible based on extended categorical eligibility via an eligible student in the primary household who has been directly certified with SNAP.
 DO NOT include SNAP letter method certifications in this SNAP count; report these in 3-4B below.
 (SNAP letter method certifications are when the family submits a letter from the SNAP agency to document receipt of SNAP benefits.
 This is no longer considered to be Direct Certification.)

 3-3B: Include students directly certified through programs other than SNAP.
-Include students in the SFA deemed eligible due to extended categorical eligibility via an eligible student in the primary household directly certified with TANF, FDPIR, Medicaid, Homeless, Migrant, and Runaway.
+Include students in the SFA deemed eligible due to extended categorical eligibility via an eligible student in the primary household directly certified with TANF or FDPIR.
 DO NOT include SNAP students already reported in 3-2 or to be reported in 3-4 as certified categorically through SNAP letter method.

 3-4B: Include ONLY students certified as categorically FREE eligible based on a letter submitted by family from the SNAP agency.
-Include students in the SFA deemed eligible due to extended categorical eligibility via an eligible with the letter method with SNAP.
+Include students in the SFA deemed eligible due to extended categorical eligibility via an eligible student in the primary household certified as FREE categorically eligible with the letter method with SNAP.